Pre-Arrival Information

 Electric Outlet Converter

 The U.S. uses Types A and B electrical outlets.
-Make sure that you have converters/adapters for any electronic devices you bring and will need to use or charge immediately.
+Make sure that you have converters/adapters for any electronic devices you bring that will need to be used or charged immediately.
 For more information, please consult https://www.worldstandards.eu/electricity/plugs-and-sockets/.

 Miscellaneous Information